flowcean/flowcean/docs/getting_started/preparation.md

 ## Python

 Flowcean is written in Python and requires at least version 3.12.

+You can let [hatch](https://hatch.pypa.io/latest/install/) take care of the installation of the required Python version and virtual environments.
+In that case, we assume you know how to work with hatch and simply refer to the [documentation](https://hatch.pypa.io/latest/intro/).
+The remainder of this page assumes that you don't use hatch and goes the "plain" Python route.

 To check the version of your Python installation, open a Powershell or command line and type

 ```bash